rjaros87/pm-home-station/CONTRIBUTING.md

 3. Write your change
 4. Write tests for your change (if applicable)
 5. Execute tests.
-5. Send pull request from custom branch with clearly description.
+5. Send pull request from custom branch with clear description.